statecharts/statecharts.github.io/_glossary/activity.md

 When entering a state with an activity, xstate also includes an action of type 'xstate.start' to indicate that an activity has just started.

+XState also supports [the _invoke_ technique](https://xstate.js.org/docs/guides/communication.html) with the ability to "invoke" a function providing a callback mechanism, a Promise, or a different machine.

 ## SCION-CORE

 SCION core, which is heavily inspired by SCXML also has no depiction of activites.
-Instead, use start and stop actions to control long running processes.
+Instead, use start and stop _actions_, or _invoke_ to control long running processes.